Daniel-Cocos/Daniel-Cocos/README.md

 Feel free to reach out to me through dev.danielcocos@gmail.com.

 ## ⚡ Other
-When I'm not coding, you can find playing sports, playing chess, or exploring the outdoors!
+When I'm not coding, you can find me playing sports!